jelsdon/low-power-monitor/README.md

 Monitor battery level

 # Learnings
-* 1100mAh battery is too large for this project.
-It may last years without sun before running flat
+* ~~1100mAh battery is too large for this project.
+It may last years without sun before running flat~~ Continue to check over my maths